guptaanu412/example-course-specs/README.md

 </em>

-The formative assessments in Step 3 are already in reverse order.
+The formative assessments in Step 4 (Formative Assessments) are already in reverse order.
 The chapter and lesson outline is:

 1. Manipulating Files and Directories